shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 - You will need Metamask installed in your browser.
 You can install it from <https://metamask.io/>
 - You need to have a recent version of Node.js installed.
 We recommend using v14.17.6 LTS for compatibility.

-Topics covered in this tutorial:

-- Deploying the smart contract to Rinkeby testnet using Hardhat
-- Creating a subgraph in the Subgraph Studio
-- Downloading the contract abi and then creating a subgraph from it
-- Deploying the subgraph to Subgraph Studio

 # Project setup

-Run the below commands to install the npm dependencies globally.
+Run these commands to install the yarn package manager and the graph CLI globally.
 These are required to build and deploy your subgraph.

 ```text
 npm i -g yarn
 npm i -g @graphprotocol/graph-cli
 ```

-Run the below commands to create new directory called `vendingMachine`, create a new npm package inside it, and then install hardhat.
+Then run the following commands to create a new directory called vendingMachine, create a new npm package inside it, and then install HardHat as a dev-dependency of the project (meaning that it is a package that is only needed for local development and testing).

 ```text
 mkdir vendingMachine